clbenoit/appsilon-homework/README.md

 Then you'll find it here : `inst/extdata/biodiversity_data_poland.db`.
 This dataset is restricted to poland observations to save development time. <br/>

-### However, if you want to generate the whole dataset from raw sources.
+### :globe_with_meridians: However, if you want to generate the whole dataset from raw sources.
 1. You can download the whole dataset [here](https://drive.usercontent.google.com/download?id=1l1ymMg-K_xLriFv1b8MgddH851d6n2sU&export=download&authuser=0&confirm=t&uuid=625527a1-37d8-42f2-bc52-5e094e7d3075&at=APZUnTW4MHTH-1FtcVJNpIiFYF5O%3A1710337610936).
 2. Then you will have to import occurence and multimedia csv files into an sqlite database
 3. Finally execute these few sqlite queries on your sqlite database :